 Program Description: The Video Specialist Technical Certificate of Credit program is designed for students to learn the fundamental techniques of video production.
-Students will be trained in preproduction, production, post-production and script writing to create a complete video from start to finish.
+Students will be trained in pre-production, production, post-production and script writing to create a complete video from start to finish.
 Students will obtain the essential knowledge to gain employment in an entry-level video production job.

-- Submit a completed application and application fee - · Be at least 16 years of age - Submit official high school transcript or High School Equivalency transcript - Submit official college transcripts, if applicable - Present acceptable SAT or ACT scores taken within the last 60 months, or acceptable ACCUPLACER, COMPASS, or ASSET scores taken within the last 60 months.
+- Submit a completed application and application fee - · Be at least 16 years of age - Submit official high school transcript or High School Equivalency transcript or college transcripts showing successful completion of 60+ semester credits or 72+ quarter credits - Submit official college transcripts, if applicable - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores or GED score of 145 or higher or have one of the following: an associate degree or higher or have a HOPE GPA of 2.6 after the completion of 10th grade.
 Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.

-OCCUPATIONAL COURSES 17
+Occupational Courses 17

 DIMT 1100 History of Mass Communication 3

 DIMT 1120 Pre-Production 4

 DIMT 1130 Introduction to Videography 3

 DIMT 2100 Videography 4

 DIMT 2150 Lighting 3